 Firstly, I am propelled to air my views and opinion about your ambition to become the president of Nigeria because regardless of any shortcomings both of you have; I still believe we can make a little advancement in Nigeria with your presidency.

-#secondlesson, you must always lookout for a winning plan that will take time to analyze what your rival might likely do in this election and how to outfox your rivals knowing fully well that they are more financially & Structurally equipped.
+#secondlesson, you must always look out for a winning plan that will take time to analyse what your rival might likely do in this election and how to outfox your rivals, knowing fully well that they are more financially & Structurally equipped.

 Form an alliance